tenpy/tenpy/doc/intro/simulations.rst

 The measurement functions add the values under the specified `key` to the `results` returned and saved by the simulation, e.g. for the above measurements you can now read out ``results['measurements']['<Sz>']`` (default key) and ``results['measurements']['<Sp_i Sm_j>']``.

+For more details, see the extra guide :doc:`/intro/measurements`.

 A full example with custom python code
 --------------------------------------